mjambon/vanity/README.md

 What is intuition?
 What are emotions?
 Such questions are often asked by those in the field of artificial cognition.
-Each author has their own model of cognition but tend to reuse such common words with fuzzy meanings rather than creating new ones.
+Each author has their own model of how artificial minds might work but we tend to reuse common words with fuzzy meanings rather than creating new ones.
-Words such as "intuition" or "emotion" require proper definitions before even thinking of creating machines that exhibit such properties.
+Properties like "intuition" or "emotion" require proper definitions before even thinking of creating machines that have them.
-For ease of communication, these definitions benefit from brevity and from a clear view of how they relate to each other.
+For ease of communication, these definitions benefit from brevity and from a clear hierarchy.
 This is what this project proposes to solve.

 This project offers three things: